nkarasiak/MuseoToolBox/docs/source/README.rst

 * **learnTools**

   * Based on Scikit-Learn.
-Still working on it...
+Allow to use the cross-Validations from Museo ToolBox or from Scikit-Learn and to extract each kappa/confusion matrix from fold.
+Ease the way to predict a raster (just give the raster and the classification file to save and Museo will do everything).

 That seems cool, but is there some help to use this ?
 -----------------------------------------------------

-I thought about Museo ToolBox as a tool to promote the use of spatial sampling (validation/training at least by stand) and to ease the way to compute Satellite Image Time Series, so of course I gave some help.
+I imagined Museo ToolBox as a tool to promote the use of spatial cross-validation (or validation/training at least by subgroup) and to learn and predict from raster, so of cours I gave a lot of examples : `a complete documentation with a lot of examples is available on readthedocs <https://museotoolbox.readthedocs.org/>`_.

-I build `several python notebooks to give you some nice tutorials : just go to the demo part of Museo ToolBox <https://github.com/lennepkade/MuseoToolBox/tree/demo/>`_.

 How do I install it ?
 ---------------------

-For now, I still don't build a pip package, so you have to clone this repository and to had it in your python path.
+A package will be available on pip :
+``python3 -m pip install MuseoToolBox``

 Why this name ?
 ---------------

 As Orfeo ToolBox is one my favorite and most useful library to work with raster data, I choose to name my work as Museo because in ancient Greek religion and myth, `Museo is the son and disciple of Orfeo <https://it.wikipedia.org/wiki/Museo_(autore_mitico>`_\ ).
-If you want an acronym, let's say MUSEO means 'Multiple Useful Services for Earth Observation';
+If you want an acronym, let's say MUSEO means 'Multiple Useful Services for Earth Observation'.